Bachelor of Science in Nursing (BSN)

 The Baccalaureate Nursing program (ECPI-Orlando Campus) is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887.6791.

 * Prerequisite courses are required.
 Talk to an admissions advisor to inquire about institutional requirements.

 - Program Description

-ECPI University’s College of Nursing has created an accelerated BSN program that allows students to acquire the essential skills and knowledge needed to meet the preventative and restorative needs of patients.
+ECPI University has created an accelerated BSN program that allows students to acquire the essential skills and knowledge needed to meet the preventative and restorative needs of patients.
 Here, you can learn both the art and science of nursing.

 Our hands-on laboratory environment allows you to work with advanced simulation technology, applying what you learn on campus before you begin clinical rotations.
 Coursework includes:

 Graduates who have completed the Bachelor’s to BSN Nursing Program can work in a variety of roles in community health, specialty bedside practice, informatics, and management, pursuing employment in a range of settings including:

 - Managed Care Facilities